yairm210/Unciv/docs/Modders/Mod-file-structure/3-Map-related-JSON-files.md

 ## Stats

 Terrains, features, resources and improvements may list yield statistics.
-They can be one of the following:
+The statistics can be one of the following:

 - production
 - food